 It shouldn’t be a surprise to you at this point that the innovation only continued on an upward trend.
 The concept of the extended cab pickup truck was given birth when Chevrolet introduced the S-Series extended model in 1983.
 In 1988, GMC offered its own full sized extended cab pickup truck.
 As this was happening, the big three – Ford, Dodge, and Chevrolet – had to deal with countering foreign competition by releasing compact trucks to the American market.
 By the end of the decade, GMC introduced a new series, more aerodynamic and streamlined.
 This new series was launched in 1987.
 This new revolutionary line changed the face of the industry in much the same way the Japanese launch of the compact pickup truck did.
 It set the bar for future GMC pickup truck designs.

 The 90s could be considered one of Ford’s best decades.
 The 90s was the decade that the Ford F-series truly took off, despite the fact that it had been in production since 1948.
 During the beginning of the 90s, the F-series was in its eighth generation, which was manufactured from 1987 to 1991.
 The ninth generation ran from 1992 to 1996.
 During the 10th generation (1997) the Ford F-150 received a completely new redesign, its first since 1980.
 The redesign update came with progressive aerodynamics, a much roomier interior, and better savings on fuel.
 Not to be forgotten during this decade, Dodge introduced the Ram pickup truck AKA the T-300 in 1993.
+Owner of dodge ram model must choose dodge ram cover to protect against scratches, dust, environmental damage, UV rays, and other hazards that can cause premature wear.
 The Dodge T-300 competed with the Ford F-Series with its large cabin and added storage space.